 Maggie’s smile faded somewhat.
 “Yes.
 I’m very concerned about her.
 About the work you’re giving her.
 Some of it seems way too difficult for her.”

-Conor’s heart sank.
-He asked, “Some of it?”
+His heart sank.
+“Some of it?”

 Conor listened without comment, watching the woman in front of him, who continued:

 “It’s all she focuses on, Mr. Conor.
 She gets her other homework done as quickly as she can—her grades are fine in those other areas, so it’s not a problem—and she’s not neglecting her violin … not yet, at least—”

 Maggie nodded.
 “Next to her mathematics studies, it’s her passion.
 Her best friend Yaeko teaches her.”